 Resonance in Series RLC Circuit

-This theorem is very simple one.
+This theorem is a very simple one.
 Suppose a branch of an electrical circuit is connected to numbers of voltage and current sources.
 As we can consider electrical current as electrical quantity, it can be easily assumed that total current flows through the branch is nothing but the summation of all individual currents, contributed by the each individual voltage or current source.
-This simple conception mathematically represents in the Superposition theorem.
+This simple conception mathematically represents the Superposition theorem.

 Electrical sources may be of two kinds mainly, one is voltage source and other is current source.
 When we remove the voltage source from a circuit, the voltage, was contributed to the circuit becomes zero.
-So for getting zero potential difference between the points where the removed voltage source was connected, these two points must be short circuited by zero resistance path.
-Fore more accuracy one can replace the voltage source by its internal resistance.
-Now if we remove a current source from the circuit, electric current, is contributed by this source, will become zero.
+So for getting zero electric potential difference between the points where the removed voltage source was connected, these two points must be short circuited by zero resistance path.
+For more accuracy, one can replace the voltage source by its internal resistance.
+Now if we remove a current source from the circuit, current is contributed by this source will become zero.
 Zero current implies open circuit.
 So when we remove current source from a circuit, we just disconnect the source from the circuit terminals and keep both terminals open circuited.
 As the ideal internal resistance of a current source is infinitely large, removing a current source from a circuit can be alternatively referred as replacing the current source by its internal resistance.
 So for superposition theorem, the voltage sources are replaced by short circuits and current sources are replaced by open circuits.

 Step - 1